-If there is one particular move that has become a favorite for Campolindo, it has been the arm bar, says Suba: "This move was essentially patented by Nikko which he used with great effectiveness in high school and college.
-He has put Campolindo's name on that move."
+If there is one particular move that has become a favorite for Campolindo, it has been the arm bar, says Suba: "This move was esmen.
+The Dons are still looking to lot of first year wrestlers that are sentially patented by Nikko which fill some of the upper weight class- showing some definite talent.
+They he used with great effectiveness in have the personality for the sport - high school and college.
+He has put